 Figure 12.
-Simulated longitudinal profiles (solid lines) and maximum simulated water surface (dashed lines) comparison for the Recking formula and the two considered friction laws: STRICK for Strickler friction law, FERG for the Ferguson friction formula - Z_2016: DEM of 2016, Z_2019: DEM of 2019
+Simulated longitudinal profile (solid lines) and maximum simulated water surface (dashed lines) comparison for the Recking equation and the two considered friction laws: STRICK for Strickler friction law, FERG for the Ferguson friction equation $- Z_2016$: DEM of 2016, Z_2019 : DEM of 2019.